oylsister/Shop-Defend-Credit-Reward/README.md

 https://github.com/oylsister/Shop-Defend-Credit-Reward

 Give Player a credit after defending or damaging zombie to specific damage.
-This plugin doesn't support Zephyrus's Store, Check Shop hlmod.ru instead.
+This plugin is now support for both Zephyrus, Hlmod (Not comfirmed for Kxrnl Store).